On \mu-Compatible Metrics and Measurable Sensitivity: W-measurable Sensitivity

-In fact, we show that the two notions are equivalent for ergodic dynamical systems.
-We first show in Proposition~\ref{pro:mild-meas-sens} that for a transformation to be W-measurably sensitive, it is sufficient for each $y \in Y$ to have \emph{one} value of $n$ that satisfies $d(T^{n}x,T^{n}y)>\delta$.
+W-measurable sensitivity clearly implies measurable sensitivity (see first part of the proof of Proposition~\ref{pro:equiv-weak-and-light}).
+In fact, we show that the two notions are equivalent for conservative and ergodic dynamical systems.
+We first show in Proposition~\ref{pro:mild-meas-sens2} that for a transformation to be W-measurably sensitive, it is sufficient for each $y \in Y$ to have \emph{one} value of $n$ that satisfies $d(T^{n}x,T^{n}y)>\delta$.
 The remainder of the equivalence follows from the results in the following sections, culminating with Proposition~\ref{pro:equiv-weak-and-light}.

-\begin{proposition} Let $(X,\mu,T)$ be a nonsingular dynamical system, and $d$ be a $\mu$-compatible metric.
-The following are equivalent: \begin{enumerate} \item The system is W-measurably sensitive with respect to $d$. \item There is a $\delta>0$ such that, given any $x\in X$, for almost every $y\in X$, there exists $n$ such that $d(T^{n}x,T^{n}y) > \delta$. \item There is a $\delta>0$ such that for every $x\in X$,